stubma/cocos2dx-classical/README.md

 	* table package adds print, hasnumber, hasstring, fill, fillnew methods
 	* debug package adds addtrace, removetrace method
 	* xcode_lua_support tool, can add lua syntax highlight for Xcode
-	* add CCApplicationLua to encapsulate basic logic of lua app, so that AppDelegate can be eliminated
+	* add CCApplicationLua to encapsulate basic logic of lua app, so that AppDelegate can be eliminated. applicationDidEnterBackground and applicationWillEnterForeground are dispatched to lua side.

 How to use CCImagePicker
 ==========================